gerardathletics/SmartEnvironments-PersonalPortfolio/Data/Goal-1/README.md

 **“Learning and improving how to properly and effectively clean data”**
   * **Background**: Since now in most of the courses we’re given already clean datasets and I don’t have much experience.
- * **How?** Writing a clear code to clean effectively the twitter and weather data sets (and possible more) with python.
+ * **How?** Writing a clear code to clean effectively the twitter and weather data sets (and possibly more) with python.

 ## Results
 **Codes**

-I mainly worked in the weather data cleaning, however, I also colaborated in some parts of the twitter cleaning.
+I mainly worked in the weather data cleaning, however, I also collaborated in some parts of the twitter cleaning.
 * [Weather Data Cleaning](https://github.com/gerardathletics/SmartEnvironments-PersonalPortfolio/blob/master/Data/Goal-1/Codes/WEATHER%20DATA%20CLEANING%20-%20Group%202.ipynb)
   * This code cleans the [weather data set](https://github.com/gerardathletics/SmartEnvironments-PersonalPortfolio/blob/master/Data/Goal-1/Data/KNMI_weather_data_cleaning.csv) from the KNMI.
   * It changes the name of the columns to make the process more understandable.